MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 result
 ```

-The `qsharp.azure.execute` function creates a table that shows the overall physical resource counts.
+The `qsharp.azure.execute` function creates a result object, which can be used to display a table with the overall physical resource counts.
 You can inspect cost details by collapsing the groups, which have more information.

 > [!TIP]
 > For a more compact version of the output table, you can use `result.summary`.